 - One login to rule them all (RIP, password reset emails).

-- Everything’s already connected—no more Frankenstein workflows.
+- Everything's already connected, no more Frankenstein workflows, hello automated workflow.

 So Which One's Actually Better?
 (Spoiler: It Depends)

-Here’s the truth nobody tells you: Most companies end up mixing both.
-They’ll use a platform as their foundation (Microsoft 365, HubSpot, etc.) and then plug in point solutions for the stuff that really matters.
+Here's the truth nobody tells you: Most companies end up mixing both.
+They'll use a platform as their foundation (Microsoft 365, HubSpot, etc.) and then plug in point solutions for the stuff that really matters.
+This approach can offer the best of both worlds, balancing consolidation with flexibility.

 Think of it like this: